4 Toxic Relationship Patterns You Need to Know

-Most well meant advice on how to handle conflict is hogwash when it comes to dealing with emotions in a healthy way.
+Most well meant advice on how to handle conflict doesn’t help you deal with emotional disconnection.

 When you were growing up, how many times did you hear someone say:

 “If you have nothing nice to say, say nothing at all!”